HOME BUYING PROCESS IN DALLAS

 Once you reach a mutually acceptable price, the seller's agent will draw up an offer to purchase that includes an estimated closing date (usually 45 to 60 days from acceptance of the offer).

-8. Enter contract.
-Have your lawyer or buyers agent review this document to make sure the deal is contingent upon:
+Have your Dallas buyers agent review this document to make sure the deal is contingent upon:

 1. your obtaining a mortgage

 2. a home inspection that shows no significant defects

 3. a guarantee that you may conduct a walk-through inspection 24 hours before closing.

 You also need to make a good-faith deposit -- usually 1% to 10% of the purchase price -- that should be deposited into an escrow account.
 The seller will receive this money after the deal has closed.
 If the deal falls through, you will get the money back only if you or the home failed any of the contingency clauses.

 In addition to the appraisal that the mortgage lender will make of your home, you should hire your own home inspector.
 A home inspection costs about $350, on average, and up to $1,000 for a bigger home and takes two hours or more.